RigsOfRods/docs.rigsofrods.org/vehicle-creation/wheels-axles-steering.md

 ## Hydros

- <p>After the steering chassis is completed, the {{#icon: IconComponent.gif | Hydros }} <a href="/rorwikibackup/index.php/Truck_Description_File#Hydros" title="Truck Description File">Hydros</a> can be added.
-Hydros are simply beams that change length when you press the right and left arrow keys, and are typically used for steering (although you can use them for other purposes if you so wanted). </p>
+After the steering chassis is completed, the hydros](/vehicle-creation/fileformat-truck#hydros) can be added.
+Hydros are simply beams that change length when you press the right and left arrow keys, and are typically used for steering (although you can use them for other purposes if you so wanted).

  <p>In order to define a hydro, some specific information is needed. </p>
  <ol>
     <li>Node 1 - One end of the hydro </li>